How the Kimberley Process Works

 We guarantee all diamonds purchased from Prijems to be conflict free.
 This is guaranteed in writing on each invoice in the following manner:

 The diamonds herein invoiced have been purchased from legitimate sources not involved in funding conflict and in compliance with United Nations Resolutions.
-The undersigned hereby guarantees that these diamonds are conflict-free, based on personal knowledge and/or written guarantees provided by the supplier of these diamonds.
+The undersigned hereby guarantees that these diamonds are conflict-free, and are not of Russian origin based on personal knowledge and/or written guarantees provided by the supplier of these diamonds.

 Worldwide, diamonds are fuelling economic prosperity.

 Today, countries that mine diamonds are providing robust benefits to their people.

 - An estimated 5 million people have access to suitable healthcare globally thanks to revenues from diamonds.

 - Diamond revenues enable every child in Botswana to receive free education up to the age of 13.